 Frictionless and Straightforward

-For suppliers using these cloud-based ERP and accounting systems, integration is native and takes minutes, not days to complete.
-Corporates invite their suppliers by issuing a token to them; the token is entered by the supplier into the Marco Polo ERP-App, downloaded from the ERP’s application store, such as Oracle Netsuite SuiteApp, where the Marco Polo ERP-App is already available.
+The integration is native and takes minutes, not days to complete.
+Corporates invite their suppliers by issuing a token to them; the token is entered by the supplier into the Marco Polo Platform.

 The Marco Polo Portal provides secure and private data exchange and access to working capital finance using Corda Blockchain technology.
 None of the supplier’s or buyer’s data is accessible by anyone other than permissioned parties.
 Their valuable information is completely secure and private.